yucoder14/cs338/final1.md

 ### d.
 How session cookies work

 1. User signs in at the login page.
-A HTTP POST request is sent to the server, which contains username and password information.
+The browser sends a HTTP POST request to the server, which contains username and password information.

 2. The server responds with 302 FOUND HTTP response with a header called "Set-Cookie" that contains the name value pair of session cookie and the path of the cookie.
 The session cookie will be set by the server regardless of user's login status.
-However, the session cookie has session ID, which is used to verify user's identity.
-If the session ID is not associated with any valid users at the server side at the given moment, the serve won't allow users with the wrong session ID to access restricted domains.
+However, the session cookie contains session ID, which is used to verify user's identity.
+If the session ID is not associated with any valid user at the server side at the given moment, the serve won't allow user with the wrong session ID to access restricted domains.

 3. If the user selected "Remember me" on the login page, then the server will also respond with another "Set-Cookie" header, containing name value pair of remember token with expiration date, path, and HttpOnly flag.

-4. After receiving the name value pair of session cookie (and remember token) from the server through the "Set-Cookie" flag, the browser includes session cookie in "Cookie" header of subsequent HTTP GET requests until the user exits the site or quits the browser.
+4. After receiving the name value pair of session cookie (and remember token) from the server through the "Set-Cookie" flag, the browser includes session cookie (and remember token cookie if it was set) in "Cookie" header of subsequent HTTP GET requests until the user exits the site or quits the browser.

 5. Suppose the user exited the website (or quit the browser).
-Suppose the remember token cookie was set in previous session and the remember token cookie is not expired.
+Suppose the remember token cookie was set in previous session and the remember token cookie has not expired.
 When the user tries to login to the same website, the browser sends a HTTP GET request with remember token cookie.

 6. If the remember token cookie is valid, the server responds with 200 OK with a new session cookie, specified in the "Set-Cookie" header of the HTTP Response.
 Then, the interaction between the browser and the server proceeds in the manner of step 3.

 7. When use presses the log out button, the browser sends a HTTP GET request to a logout page.

-8. The server responds with 302 FOUND, with appropriate number of "Set-Cookie" headers to delete the cookie values and reset cookie expiration date.
+8. The server responds with 302 FOUND, with appropriate number of "Set-Cookie" headers to delete the cookie values and reset cookie expiration date for all the set cookies related to the session.

 ### e.
 What opportunities do session cookies open to you?